What Is 1 6 In Decimal

 Example 1: Cooking and Baking

 A recipe requires 1/3 cup of flour, but you only want to make half the recipe.
 You need to find 1/6 of a cup.
-Converting 1/6 to 0.1\overline{6} allows you to measure approximately 0.17 cups of flour for the reduced recipe.
+In practice, converting 1/6 to 0.
+Think about it: 1\overline{6} allows you to measure approximately 0.
+17 cups of flour for the reduced recipe.

 Example 2: Financial Planning